emdgroup/baybe/docs/userguide/simulation.md

 ### Using a `Callable`

 Using a `Callable` is the most general way to provide a lookup mechanism.
-Any callable is a suitable lookup as long as it accepts a dataframe containing parameter configurations and returns the corresponding target values.
+Any `Callable` is a suitable lookup as long as it accepts a dataframe containing parameter configurations and returns the corresponding target values.
 More specifically:
 - The input is expected to be a dataframe whose column names contain the parameter names and whose rows represent valid parameter configurations.
 - The returned output must be a dataframe whose column names contain the target names and whose rows represent valid target values.